 who wish to reapply for the CGWP status in the future shall follow the same application process as those initially applying for the designation.

 of the active status of the CGWP.
-Nonrenewing CGWPs, with such circumstances, that fail to submit written requests by the deadline are subject to loss of their certified status.
+Nonrenewing CGWPs with such circumstances who fail to submit written requests by the deadline are subject to loss of their certified status.

 Watch this video to learn about reporting your continuing education credits for NGWA's Voluntary Certification Program.